imarqueso/crud-react/README.md

 <h4>Usability</h4>

-<p>To use the app, start by adding a task using the blue "add task" button at the top of the page.
+<p>To use the app, start by adding a task using the blue "adicionar tarefa" button at the top of the page.
 You can edit it by changing its data and status respectively, as well as delete tasks.</p>

 <h5><a href="https://tarefaagil.vercel.app/" target="_blank">Click here to see the project's deployment.</a></h5>